WingFeiTsang/LLM-Course/materials/README.md

 1 《The foundation of LLM》 authored by Yuren Mao from Zhejiang Univ.

+2 《Deep Learning with Python》 2rd Edn  This book is recommended to fresh learners of deep learning.

 # Surveys
 1 《A Survey of Large Language Models》 This paper summarize some background and details of LLM trainings.
 It is a good material for the beginners of LLM, but it doesn't include some advance topics,such as jailbreak, rag, aigent, etc.